ChayaNiyom/road-2-data-engineer-prj/README.md

 # Road to Data Engineer project
-## Project from Road to Data Engineer course by DataTh
+## Project from Road to Data Engineer course by DataTH

 This project shows the basic concept of ETL, which stands for extract, transform, and load.
 It contains 6 workshops, which are
 * **Data Collection**